pennlabs/penn-clubs/README.md

   - `$ echo 'export PATH="/usr/local/opt/openssl@3/bin:$PATH"' >> ~/.zshrc`
   - `$ export LDFLAGS="-L/usr/local/opt/openssl@3/lib"`
   - `$ export CPPFLAGS="-I/usr/local/opt/openssl@3/include"`
-- Windows
+- Linux/WSL
   - `$ apt-get install gcc python3-dev libpq-dev`

 Now, you can run

 - `$ pipenv install` to install Python dependencies.
 This may take a few minutes.
-Optionally include the `--dev` argument if you are installing locally for development.
+Include the `--dev` argument if you are installing locally for development.
 If you skipped installing `psycopg2` earlier, you might see an error with locking -- this is expected!
 - `$ pipenv shell`